jmknoble/python-venv/README.md

 - **Package** -- using the name of the Python project in the current directory as a package to `pip install`.
-- **Source** -- using the Python project in the current directory as a thing to install via `python setup.py install`.
+- **Source** -- using the Python project in the current directory as a thing to install via `python3 setup.py install`.
 - **Dev** -- using a combination of requirements files to install packages as a development environment for the Python project in the current directory.